Dean Skelos

-Dean George Skelos (/ˈskɛləs/ SKEL-əs; born February 16, 1948) is an American former politician and convict from Long Island, New York.
+Dean George Skelos (/ˈskɛləs/ SKEL-əs; born February 16, 1948) is an American former politician and convicted felon from Long Island, New York.

 A Republican, Skelos served in the New York State Assembly and later represented the 9th district in the New York State Senate from 1985 through 2015.
 He served as Senate Majority Leader in 2008 and again from 2011 to 2015.

 Skelos forfeited his Senate seat when he was convicted on federal corruption charges in 2015.
 In 2017, his conviction was overturned following the U.S. Supreme Court decision in McDonnell v.
 United States.
 His retrial resulted in a second conviction on July 17, 2018.
 Skelos was sentenced to four years and three months in prison, and he began his prison term in January 2019.
 In April 2020, Skelos tested positive for COVID-19 and was released from prison to serve the remainder of his sentence under house arrest.